Kevin M. Downing: Representation of Paul Manafort in the Mueller Special Counsel investigation

-Downing represented Donald Trump's 2016 presidential campaign former campaign chairman, Paul Manafort, in the Mueller special counsel investigation, which sought to investigate potential Russian interference in the 2016 United States elections, links between Trump associates and Russian officials, and obstruction of justice committed by Trump and associates.
+Downing represented Donald Trump's 2016 presidential campaign former campaign chairman, Paul Manafort, in the Mueller special counsel investigation, which sought to investigate the Russian interference in the 2016 United States elections, links between Trump associates and Russian officials, and obstruction of justice committed by Trump and associates.
 In 2017, former FBI director Robert Mueller was selected by Deputy Attorney General Rod Rosenstein to serve as the special prosecutor overseeing the Special Counsel investigation following the dismissal of James Comey by President Trump.
 On July 26, 2017, the Federal Bureau of Investigation executed a no-knock search warrant on Manafort's northern Virginia home a day after the former campaign manager had met with the Senate Intelligence Committee.
 After the raid, Manafort switched legal firms to Miller & Chevalier, hiring Downing in August.
 Subsequently, Downing left Miller & Chevalier two weeks after taking on representation of Manafort, and continued to represent Manafort after leaving the firm.

 On October 30, 2017, Manafort and his long-time business partner, Rick Gates, were the first two individuals to be publicly indicted as a result of the 2017 special counsel investigation.
 Following Manafort's initial hearing, at which Manafort pleaded not guilty, Downing told the media that "There is no evidence that Mr. Manafort or the Trump campaign colluded with the Russian government."

 The New York Times reported on November 27, 2018, that Downing continued sharing information about Manafort's legal matters with Trump's attorneys, pursuant to a joint defense agreement, after Manafort had entered a plea and cooperation agreement with Mueller prosecutors.
 Although such joint defense agreements are not unusual or unlawful, they must be stopped if they create a conflict of interest, as it would be unethical for attorneys to collaborate when one of their clients is cooperating with prosecutors while another client is the subject of a continuing investigation.
 Attorneys for Michael Flynn had ended their joint defense agreement with Trump's attorneys when Flynn entered plea negotiations with Mueller.

 After Manafort was sentenced on March 13, 2019, outside the courthouse, Downing falsely asserted that judge Amy Berman Jackson "conceded that there was absolutely no evidence of any Russian collusion in this case" and "So that makes two courts.
 Two courts have ruled no evidence of any collusion with the Russians"; Downing was heckled by members of the public, shouting "Liar" and "That's not what [the judge] said", while making the statement to media.